 The Board shall not issue a Reimbursement for a Response Action until the work has been performed.

-Approval of an Application For Eligibility or an Application For Reimbursement, pursuant to 503 CMR 2.00, shall not be a guarantee or promise to pay by the Board on behalf of a Claimant to any third party.
+Approval of an Application for Eligibility or an Application for Reimbursement, pursuant to 503 CMR 2.00, shall not be a guarantee or promise to pay by the Board on behalf of a Claimant to any third party.

 2.16: Limitation on Reimbursements and Deductible Amounts